probcomp/Venturecxx/doc/error-reporting.md

      [macro_system.py](../python/lib/sivm/macro_system.py) and
      [pattern_language.py](../python/lib/sivm/pattern_language.py).

-   - Complication: directive ids are actually assigned by the Engine, so the sivm maintains a stack of macro expansions of directives currently in progress.
+   - Complication: directive ids are actually assigned by the Engine, so the sivm asks the Engine to predict the upcoming directive ID.

 3. The next layer (engine) actually executes the desired computation in either the inference or the model trace.